EskoAftercareCOE/Esko-SC-scripts/README.md

 On the other hand, the view source link (:page_with_curl:) will take you to the beautified source code.

+And finally, the screenshot icon (:camera:) shows an example of the result of the script when necessary.

 ### Issues / Feature requests
 Please use the [GitHub issue tracker](https://github.com/tuxfre/esko-SC-scripts/issues/new "GitHub issue tracker") and create a new issue.